Most of us are familiar with the idea of a sommelier from the world of wine, but what about a Beer Sommelier?

-The amount of knowledge needed to become a beer sommelier goes above and beyond your average appreciation of beer.
+The amount of knowledge needed to become an accredited Beer Sommelier goes above and beyond your average appreciation of beer.
 Considering that the beer world is every bit as complex and varied as wine, there’s a lot to learn.

 Beer is a fragile product.
 Mishandling it in certain ways can ruin it instantly.
 People in the beer business — from the brewery all the way to the waiter or waitress — need to understand the complexity of beer.

 Beer Sommelier training covers all aspects of beer.
 Naturally this includes a detailed knowledge of beer styles, tasting techniques, and food pairings.
 But a Beer Sommelier must also know about beer’s ingredients and the brewing process, proper storage and serving, appropriate types of glassware, and the history of beer.
 It may even include an understanding of draught and tap systems, and cellaring casks and kegs.

 Beer Sommeliers are accredited by an industry body

 Beer Sommelier training in the UK is carried out by the Beer and Cider Academy, which is part of the Institute of Brewing & Distilling (IBD).

 The IBD is the world’s leading professional body for people working in brewing and distilling.
 As an international professional and educational body the IBD promotes “The advancement of the education and professional development in the science and technology of brewing, distilling, and related industries.”